A benchmark for computational analysis of animal behavior, using animal-borne tags

 For full implementation details, we refer the reader to the dataset preprocessing source code\footnote{https://github.com/earthspecies/BEBE-datasets/}.
+For all datasets, we used calibrated data and annotations provided by the original dataset authors; with the exception of the Crow dataset (described above and below), we refer the reader to the original publications for details.
 For two datasets (Sea Turtle, Gull), the average magnitude of the acceleration vector varied by more than 10\% between tag deployments.
-To control for these differences, we normalized the tri-axial acceleration channels so that the average magnitude of the acceleration vector was equal to 1.
-We do not perform any additional special pre-processing steps on the datasets in BEBE, and we left each dataset in its original measurement units (but see model specific processing below).
+To control for these differences, we normalized the tri-axial acceleration channels so that the average magnitude of the acceleration vector was equal to $1$.
+For the Gull dataset, there were two possible tag placement positions (back or abdomen).
+To reduce data heterogeneity due to differences in tag placement, we rotated the calibrated data from some deployments by 180 degrees, around the axis parallel to the tagged individual's body.
+After performing this step, all deployments had, on average, positive acceleration in the vertical axis.
+While this step reduced heterogeneity between deployments, is unlikely to remove all differences between the data recorded by these different tag placements.
+We do not perform any additional special pre-processing steps on the datasets in BEBE, and we left each dataset in its original measurement units.

-\paragraph{Annotations}

-In all datasets in BEBE, the annotations reflect individuals' behavioral states, as opposed to behavioral events~\cite{batesonMeasuringBehaviourIntroductory2021}.
-In other words, all annotations indicated time intervals when a behavior occurred, rather than the rate of discrete behavioral events.
-The modeling tasks and evaluation procedures are designed with this in mind.
-With the exception of one dataset (Crow), the annotations in BEBE are derived from annotations made in the original studies.
-As a result, datasets in BEBE are annotated in a variety of ways, and in some cases are annotated with a small number of behavioral classes (Figure~\ref{supplement_class_representation}).

-For the Crow dataset, we windowed the recorded data into 5-second long non-overlapping clips.
-Each accelerometer clip came with synchronized audio, which we used to assign behavioral annotations.
-If there were sounds of wingbeats or soaring for the entire duration of a clip, we annotated all sampled time steps in that clip as \textit{Flying}.
-Similarly, if a clip included sounds of chick begging calls, we annotated all sampled time steps in that clip as \textit{In Nest}.
-For the remaining eight datasets, we used annotations as provided by original dataset authors.
-For behaviors with few annotations, we treat these behaviors as \textit{Unknown} (see dataset preprocessing source code for details).

-For the Polar Bear dataset, we manually synchronized the published annotations and recorded time series data based on occurrence of head shakes, which have a brief and characteristic acceleration signature.
-This step was performed, but not documented, in the original publication.
+\subsubsection{Annotations}